 Below is a listing of undergraduate scholarship and fellowship opportunities in the atmospheric and related sciences.
 Some are available only to entering freshmen, whereas others are available to students at more advanced stages of their undergraduate studies.
 If you would like to list a scholarship or fellowship opportunity (only those specific to meteorology and the atmospheric sciences, please) here, please feel free to contact us at the e-mail address at the bottom of this page.
 Please also feel free to share this page with your students and/or colleagues.

 Opportunities at UWM

 Bill Carlsen Undergraduate Scholarship in Atmospheric Sciences

 Named after one of the nation’s first television meteorologists, the Bill Carlsen Scholarship provides a stipend of $500 to $1,000 to an exceptional undergraduate student from southeast Wisconsin who is enrolled in UWM’s Atmospheric Science program.
-Applications are typically due by the end of February.
+Applications are typically due by the end of February or March.